Restream/reindexer/readme.md

     - `tree` – fast select by RANGE, GT, and LT matches.
 A bit slower for EQ and SET matches than `hash` index.
 Allows fast sorting results by field.
     - `text` – full text search index.
 Usage details of full text search is described [here](fulltext.md)
     - `-` – column index.
 Can't perform fast select because it's implemented with full-scan technic.
 Has the smallest memory overhead.
+    - `ttl` - TTL index that works only with int64 fields.
+These indexes are quite convenient for representation of date fields (stored as UNIX timestamps) that expire after specified amount of seconds.
 - `opts` – additional index options:
     - `pk` – field is part of a primary key.
 Struct must have at least 1 field tagged with `pk`
     - `composite` – create composite index.
 The field type must be an empty struct: `struct{}`.